MarcusEngelke/skidtrail_detection/README.md

 Created by Marcus Engelke for his master thesis.

 The given models were improved for a more automated processing for big forest areas in Thuringia, Germany.
+Both models were pretrained and are based on a U-Net architecture.

 ## Bienz Method